A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Motivations

 Here, the coefficients~$\alpha_{12}$ and~$\alpha_{21}$ represent the competition between individuals of different species, and indeed they appear multiplied by the term~$u_1 u_2$, which represents a probability of meeting.

 The coefficient~$r_i$ is the exponential growth rate of the~$i-$th population, that is, the reproduction rate that is observed when the resources are abundant.
 The parameters~$k_i$ are called carrying capacity and represent the number of individuals of the~$i-$th population that can be fed with the resources of the territory, that are quantified by~$\sigma$.
-It is however usual to rescale the system in order to reduce the number of parameters.
-In general,~$u_1$ and~$u_2$ are rescaled so that they vary in the interval~$[0,1]$, thus describing densities of populations.
+It is however usual to renormalize the system in order to reduce the number of parameters.
+In general,~$u_1$ and~$u_2$ are normalized so that they vary in the interval~$[0,1]$, thus describing densities of populations.

-The behavior of the system depends substantially on the values of~$\alpha_{12}$ and~$\alpha_{21}$ with respect to the threshold given by the value~$1$, see e.g.~\cite{nonlinear}: if~$\alpha_{12}<1<\alpha_{21}$, then the first species~$u_1$ has an advantage over the second one~$u_2$ and will eventually prevail; if~$\alpha_{12}$ and~$\alpha_{21}$ are both strictly above or below the threshold, then the first population that penetrates the environment (that is, the one that has a greater size at the initial time) will persist while the other will extinguish.
+The behavior of the system depends substantially on the values of~$\alpha_{12}\frac{k_2}{k_1}$ and~$\alpha_{21}\frac{k_1}{k_2}$ with respect to the threshold value~$1$, or simply on $\alpha_{12}$ and $\alpha_{21}$ if $k_1=k_2$ (see e.g.~\cite{nonlinear}).
+In this latter case, if~$\alpha_{12}<1<\alpha_{21}$, then the first species~$u_1$ has an advantage over the second one~$u_2$ and will eventually prevail; if~$\alpha_{12}$ and~$\alpha_{21}$ are both strictly above~$1$, then the first population that penetrates the environment (that is, the one that has a greater size at the initial time) will persist while the other will extinguish; if instead~$\alpha_{12}$ and~$\alpha_{21}$ are both equal or below~$1$, then an attractive coexistence equilibrium appears.

-Some modification of the Lotka-Volterra model were made in stochastic analysis by adding a noise term of the form~$-f(t)u_i$ in the~$i-$th equation, finding some interesting phenomena of phase transition, see e.g.~\cite{noise}.
+Some modification of the Lotka-Volterra model were made in stochastic analysis by adding a noise term of the form~$-f(t)u_i$ in the~$i-$th equation, finding some emerging phenomena of phase transition, see e.g.~\cite{noise}.

-The ODE system in~\eqref{lv} is of course the cornerstone to study the case of two competitive populations that diffuse in space.
+The ODE system~\eqref{lv} has been extended to study the case of two competitive populations that diffuse in space.
 Many different types of diffusion have been compared and one can find a huge literature on the topic, see ~\cite{mimura, crooks, massaccesi} for some examples and~\cite{murray2} for a more general overview.
-We point out that other dynamic systems presenting finite time extinction of one or more species have been generalised for heterogeneous environments, see for example the model in~\cite{gaucel} for the predator-prey behaviour of cats and birds, that has been thereafter widely studied.
+We point out that other dynamical systems exhibiting finite time extinction of one or more species living in some heterogeneous environments have been considered in the literature, see for example the model in~\cite{gaucel} for the predator-prey behavior of cats and birds, that has been thereafter widely studied.